Credential Lifecycle

 Functional Requirements

-• be non-repudiable even beyond its expiration time and even in the case of cryptographic keys rotation.
+• MUST be non-repudiable even beyond its expiration time and even in the case of cryptographic keys rotation.

-The Issuer MUST:
+The Credential Issuer MUST:

 • ensure that the data contained in a Digital Credential is kept up to date, including the status of validity of the data from the Authentic Source;